-Ensure that your oven is hot before placing the sprouts in.
+Ensure that your oven is hot before placing the sprouts.
 To make them extra crispy, preheat the baking tray too.

-To achieve a better caramelization on the Brussels sprouts, place them cut-side down on the pan.
+To achieve better caramelization on the Brussels sprouts, place them cut-side down on the pan.

 It is important to keep an eye on the sprouts when in the oven, as oven temperatures and baking times can vary, depending on individual appliances and the size of the sprouts.

-Roasted Brussels sprouts are the perfect side dish, to accompany all of the winter favorite dishes.
+Roasted Brussels sprouts are the perfect side dish, to accompany all of the winter's favorite dishes.
 Serve it with: